Networc/keyshanc/README.md

 * Keyshanc:
     1. The Keyshanc algorithm, or
     2. The password supplied to the algorithm (e.g. "What's your Keyshanc?"
-"I'm not telling you!")
+"I'm not telling you!"), or
+    3. A small device that, when inserted between a keyboard and computer, will encrypt keystrokes according to the Keyshanc algorithm
-* Keyshanc-enabled: Hardware or software that uses the Keyshanc algorithm to encrypt/decrypt keystrokes.
+* Keyshanc-enabled: Hardware or software that uses the Keyshanc algorithm to encrypt/decrypt keystrokes (this usage is redundant if using #3 above).

 ### License